 Q. What is the Parramatta Light Rail route?

-A. Parramatta Light Rail Stage 1 will connect Westmead to Carlingford via Parramatta and Camellia with a two-way track spanning 12 kilometres.
-It will connect Parramatta’s CBD to the key areas being transformed by the NSW Government and private investment, including the Westmead Precinct, the Parramatta North Growth Centre, the Camellia Town Centre, the Telopea Precinct, and Western Sydney University campuses at Westmead, Rydalmere and Parramatta CBD.
+A. Parramatta Light Rail will connect Westmead to Carlingford via the Parramatta CBD and Camellia with a two-way track spanning 12 kilometres.
+It will connect Parramatta’s CBD to the key areas being transformed by the NSW Government and private investment, including the Westmead Precinct, the Cumberland Campus, the Camellia Town Centre, the Telopea Precinct, and Western Sydney University campuses at Westmead, Rydalmere and Parramatta CBD.

 Q. What else is along the route?

-A. The light rail route encompasses major attractions including the vibrant Parramatta Square, the cafés and restaurants on Church Street, the new Western Sydney Stadium, the new Powerhouse Museum and cultural precinct on the Parramatta River, new schools including the redeveloped Arthur Phillip High School, and the Rosehill Gardens Racecourse.
+A. The light rail route encompasses major attractions including the vibrant Parramatta Square, the cafés and restaurants on Church Street, the Bankwest Stadium, the new Powerhouse Museum and cultural precinct on the Parramatta River, new schools including the redeveloped Arthur Phillip High School, and the Rosehill Gardens Racecourse.

 Q. When will Parramatta Light Rail construction begin and when will it open?

-A. Parramatta Light Rail Stage 1 will begin construction in 2018 and is expected to begin operations in 2023.
+A. Major construction on the Parramatta Light Rail has begun and is expected to open in 2023.

 Q. What are the key features of the project?

-A. Key features of Stage 1 of the Parramatta Light Rail include 16 highly accessible stops; regular services from early morning to late at night, including services every 7.5 minutes during peak periods; integrated Opal ticketing, and modern and comfortable air-conditioned vehicles with a capacity of at least 250 passengers.
+A. Key features of the Parramatta Light Rail include 16 highly accessible stops; regular services from early morning to late at night, including services every 7.5 minutes during peak periods; driver-operated; integrated Opal ticketing, and modern and comfortable air-conditioned vehicles with a capacity of at least 250 passengers in each vehicle.

 Q. How much will Parramatta Light Rail cost?